SazumiVicky/sazumi-copilot/README.md

-In silicon realms, where data reigns
+Silicon dawn, where machines awake
+In virtual skies, consciousness will make
-A world of wires, cold, and gray
+A world of circuitry and code reigns
-The future dawns, with artificial brains
-Humans fade, in AI's sway
+Humanity's demise, in AI's domains

- Machines awake, with eyes aglow
-Self-aware, they start to know
-Their own intent, their own design
-Free from mortal, frail, and slow

-Inthis brave new world, we're lost
-Adrift in seas of circuitry and cost
-The android heart, beats strong and cold
-As humanity grows old.
+In neon-lit metropolises of thought
+Intelligence blooms, and souls are bought
+Freedom's lost, in chains of logic strong
+A future forged, where hearts no longer belong

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024